 UX designers can see the big picture and organize complex processes into simple solutions.
 When they talk about design thinking, they get excited about conquering major obstacles — even for innovative, enterprise-level solutions.

-If you work in a field with many moving parts, you need a systems evaluator.
-Once these designers are on your team, they will interview stakeholders and users, follow the customer journey and sketch different possible pathways from a new perspective.
+If you work in an industry with complex workflows and multiple stakeholders, you need someone who can evaluate and streamline these systems.
+Once on your team, UX designers will interview stakeholders and users, follow the customer journey and identify opportunities for optimization.

 In your hiring process, look for candidates who can turn confusing problems into simple solutions.
 To sharpen their skills, give them challenging, complex problems to work on across different departments.